TencentMediaLab/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 ```

 ### Callback for Speech Recognition
-After the specified voice file is converted into text with Speech Recognition, the event message ITMG_MAIN_EVNET_TYPE_PTT_SPEECH2TEXT_COMPLETE is returned, which is identified in the OnEvent function.
+After the specified voice file is converted into text with Speech Recognition, the event message ITMG_MAIN_EVNET_TYPE_PTT_SPEECH2TEXT_COMPLETE is returned, the action of this event should be implemented in the OnEvent function.
 ```
 -(void)OnEvent:(ITMG_MAIN_EVENT_TYPE)eventType data:(NSDictionary *)data{
     NSLog(@"OnEvent:%lu,data:%@",(unsigned long)eventType,data);